 Environments where alligators are more familiar with paddle boarders will be the better alternative to an environment where they alligators are completely unfamiliar with paddle boarders.

 While it is unlikely you will be attacked it is not completely uncommon so be prepared.
 If you are venturing out on a paddle board, make sure you are an experienced paddle boarder and the conditions are good to ensure you don’t fall into the water.
+But if you do fall into the water, then you will need to learn how to get back on your paddle board.

 Also, remember that the alligator can only see you from below, or ahead.
 So we suggest that you ride a larger paddle board to ensure that an alligator does not mistake you for an animal.